FirstBuild/PizzaOvenRPiUI/README.md

 Notes:
 - When cloning qtbase, use branch 5.6.
 - When configuring, use linux-rpi3-g++ for the linux device.
+Also use th -no-use-gold-linker switch.

 ### Compiling additional modules
 Compile the following modules using the [instructions from the link](https://wiki.qt.io/RaspberryPi2EGLFS):